Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 END_IF
 ```

-Although this will solve your issue, there is a good chance that you forget to implement the check at least once.
-But, there is a way to automatically check for valid pointers: the POU [`CheckPointer`](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2530405259.html?id=7869750361486034578).
+Although this solves your issue, there is a good chance that you forget to implement the check at least once.
+But, you can automatically check for valid pointers with the POU [`CheckPointer`](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2530405259.html?id=7869750361486034578).

-After adding `CheckPointer` to your project, this function is automatically called _each time_ before you use a pointer.
+The `CheckPointer` function is automatically called _each time_ before you use a pointer.
 The advantage is that you can trigger an error message which makes diagnostics easier.
-A disadvantage is that you add an extra function call to each time you use a pointer.
+A disadvantage is that you add an extra function call when you use a pointer.
 If you use a lot of pointers, the extra overhead might cause cycle overruns.
-Also it can't prevent the pointer from being called, so you will get the page fault regardless.
+Also, it can't prevent the pointer call, so you get the page fault regardless.

-To add the `CheckPointer` to your project, right click on your PLC project and select **Add > POU for implicit checks**.
+To add the `CheckPointer` to your project, right click your PLC project and select **Add > POU for implicit checks**.

 {% picture 2022-page-fault/implicit_checks.png %}